 Keep Crypto Fees Under Control and Maximize Your Investments

 When it comes to crafting a financial strategy, investors tend to focus solely on returns.
 But watching what you pay for investments is just as important, if not more.
 Fees can take a very real bite out of your portfolio, particularly over time.

 Cryptocurrency is no exception to that rule.
 There’s a price to pay for trading crypto, even without a third party such as a brokerage house involved in the transaction.
 Online networks must be managed, trades must be documented and crypto exchanges must make money to support the role they play.

 The Bottom Line

-Have a strategy for buying, selling and storing cryptocurrency and revisit that strategy often because new developments will continue to unfold in the industry.
+Have a strategy for buying, selling and storing cryptocurrency, and revisit that strategy often, because new developments will continue to unfold.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.